-Biologists reeled in a 240-pound fish from the Detroit River that likely hatched a century ago
+Biologists reeled in a 240-pound fish from the Detroit River that probably hatched a century ago

 In a post on Facebook announcing the “once in a lifetime catch,” the conservation office noted the 100-year-old sturgeon “likely hatched in the Detroit River around 1920, when Detroit became the 4th largest city in America.”

 “When it’s in the water, you don’t have that great reference for size until you actually try to get the net on it,” Fischer said.
-“Our basket’s like four or five feet deep, and this fish wouldn’t fit in the net… It only got bigger when we got it on the boat.”
+“Our basket’s like four or five feet deep, and this fish wouldn’t fit in the net. … It only got bigger when we got it on the boat.”

 It took all three of them to lift it up out of the water and get it on the boat, an effort that was “exhausting,” Fischer said.

-The U.S. Fish and Wildlife team weighed the fish, measured her, and snapped a photo of one of them lying next to the fish for scale.
+The U.S. Fish and Wildlife team weighed the fish, measured her and snapped a photo of one of them lying next to the fish for scale.
 Then they tagged the fish — a process that will allow the fish to be identified if ever caught again.

 Scott Koproski, project leader with the conservation office, said he was amazed this fish had not yet been tagged.